 Supervisor

-The Supervisor is a fan-out pattern with a quality review loop.
-It decomposes a goal into sub-tasks, dispatches workers, reviews each result, replans the tasks that need revision, and repeats until all results pass review or the iteration limit is hit.
+The Supervisor is a fan-out pattern with a per-task quality review loop.
+It decomposes a goal into sub-tasks, dispatches workers concurrently, runs a reviewer on each individual worker output, and retries via a per-task budget when the reviewer rejects.

 Use it when:

-• Output quality matters and failures should be corrected, not just skipped
+- Output quality matters and individual failures should be corrected, not skipped

 Block composition